soumende1/CarND-MPC-Project/README.md

 ### Model Predictive Control with Latency

 To handle actuator latency, the state values are calculated using the model and the delay interval.
-These values are used instead of the initial one.
-The code implementing that could be found at [./src/main.cpp](./src/main.cpp#L121) from line 121 to line 139.
+To take into account the effect of this latency, the state parameters for next state were calculated beforehand and were sent to MPC for generating steering and throttle values.
+This ensured the actuations applied at current point of time were actually for the next time step (i.e. after 100 ms).
+This small update in state calculation solved the problem of latency and the car was back on track w.r.t. its desired behavior.

 ## Simulation